New York (Morand book)

-New York is a 1930 travel book by the French writer Paul Morand.
+New York is a 1930 French language travel book by the French writer Paul Morand.
 Morand visited New York four times between 1925 and 1929 and shares his experiences from those trips, with a non-native reader in mind.
 An English translation by Hamish Miles was published in 1930.

 Synopsis

 Morand's impressions of New York are both positive and negative.
 He disapproves of the upper class, the fashion, speakeasies and the area around Times Square.
 He is impressed by the City Hall and the buildings around Washington Square, which he regards as genuinely American and not false imitations of historical styles.
 He makes recurring references to the contemporary saying that "the Jews own New York, the Irish run it, and the Negroes enjoy it".
 In his conclusion, he writes: "I love New York because it is the greatest city of the universe and because its people are the toughest, the only people who, after the war, went on building, and who do not merely live on the capital of the past, the only ones, besides Italy, who do not demolish but construct."